Don't Speak: Clients from Substance-Dependent Families Guide

 Young children naturally assume they cause everything around them (what Piaget called "preoperational thinking").
 Without the ability to discuss family problems, children create their own explanations: "If I am good, Mum won't be angry with me and drink."

-These twisted explanations solidify into rigid rules that shape our thinking well into adulthood.
+These twisted explanations become trauma responses that solidify into rigid rules, creating neural pathways that shape your clients' thinking and behaviour well into adulthood.

 1. Squashed Curiosity

-• Children are afraid to ask questions develop diminished curiosity
+• Clients who were afraid to ask questions as children develop diminished curiosity

-• Affects learning ability and engagement with the world
+• This affects their learning ability and engagement with the world

 2. Burden of Heavy Secrets

-• Children carry secrets too heavy for them—parental dysfunction, neglect, violence
+• Clients carry secrets too heavy for them, parental dysfunction, neglect, violence

-• Creates chronic stress affecting physical and mental health
+• This creates chronic stress and unresolved trauma affecting physical and mental health

-• Different family roles manifest stress in different ways (Heroes, Mascots, etc.)
+• Different family roles manifest trauma responses in different ways (Heroes, Mascots, etc.)

 3. Blocked Intimacy

-• Difficulty talking about yourself without feeling you're imposing
+• Difficulty talking about themselves without feeling they're imposing

 • Discomfort with others who freely share about themselves